Thermal Transfer Label Printers

-- Thermal transfer (TT) printers are the industry’s choice for high-quality, long-lasting labels.
+- Thermal transfer (TT) label printers are the industry choice for high-quality, long-lasting labels.

-- TT printers can range from low cost, entry-level desktop models (such as the Zebra GK420t or the TSC TTP-244CE) to industrial-grade, continuous printing systems.
-The latter are used in professional, high volume settings.
+- TT printers range from entry-level desktop models to industrial-grade, continuous printing systems.
+Industrial grade printers are best for professional, high volume print runs.

-- Thermal transfer printers utilize ink ribbons made of wax, resin, or a blend of wax and resin.
-It’s important to match the label material with the right ribbon to get the best print quality and durability so all of our labels come with ribbon recommendations.
+- Thermal transfer printers use ink ribbons made of wax, resin, or a blend of both.
+Matching labels with the right ribbon will get you the best print quality and durability.
+All our labels come with ribbon recommendations.

-- Direct thermal (DT) printers are much like thermal transfer printers, but do not require an ink ribbon.
-Instead, labels that pass through this type of printer have a special layer of chemicals beneath the label surface that are heat-activated to create printed images.
+- Direct thermal (DT) printers are similar to thermal transfer printers, but don’t require an ink ribbon.
+Instead, direct thermal labels have a layer of chemicals beneath the surface that are heat-activated to create printed images.

 - DT labels are not meant for long-term use, especially if there is UV light exposure.

-- DT labels are primarily chosen for affordability and/or the ease in setting up the printer with only one media supply to monitor.
+- DT labels offer affordability and easy printer set up, with only one media supply to monitor.

-- Labels printed with DT printers usually are not as vibrant and sharp as those produced with TT print.
-If they are, it is likely you are using too much heat which it can affect line definition and barcode scanner readability.
+- Labels printed with DT printers are usually not as vibrant and sharp as those produced with TT print.
+If they are, it is likely you are using too much heat, which can affect line definition and barcode scanner readability.

-- Some DT printers have the capability to switch back and forth between direct thermal and thermal transfer printing.
+- There are some models of DT printers that can switch between direct thermal and thermal transfer printing.

-- Laser or inkjet labels sold in sheets are generally more economical and an excellent choice for on-site, on-demand printing.
+- Laser or inkjet labels sold in sheets can be a good choice for low-volume, on-demand printing.

-- The durability of laser labels can vary from general indoor applications to wet or cold temperature applications.
+- Laser labels’ durability can range from general indoor applications to wet/cold temperature applications.

-- Inkjet label use a cartridge system of wet ink and generally have limited durability.
+- Inkjet labels use a cartridge system of wet ink and generally have limited durability.